goranagojic/PyMED-DX/README.md

 ### Loading image data
 Loads images with specific file extensions from a given directory into the database alongside their metadata if available.
+At the moment the tool has built-in support for 2D images only.

 Only paths to the image files are loaded so that images are loaded during operations that require image data.
-Once loaded to the database, the images should not be moved to another location.
+Once loaded to the database, the images **should not be moved to another location**.
 If moved, the paths in the Image database table should be updated.

 ```bash